yitingyao/Heart_Failure_Prediction_using_Neural_Networks/README.md

 * The F1-score is a harmonic mean of precision and recall, providing a single measure for test accuracy.

 ## Results
 The model's performance has an overall accuracy of 82%, thus it correctly predicts a large majority of the outcomes.
 In particular, the model is better at predicting non-events (true negatives), with a precision of 85% and a recall of 90%.
 However, it struggles more with correctly identifying events (true positives), with a precision of 75% and a recall of 64%, as shown in the classification report.
-Further model training in the future, such as hyperparameter could potentially enhance its accuracy.
+Further model training in the future, such as hyperparameter tuning could potentially enhance its accuracy.

 ## Data Sources